jsaul/scautoloc2/README.md

 workflow, you need to configure `scevent` accordingly.
 Otherwise you will end up with a parallel history of origins, each of which can become preferred.

-The goal of this development version is a general rework of `scautoloc`.

-* Move most functionality to a library
-* Expose the library functions as Python wrappers
-* Code cleanups
-* Fixes of known bugs
-* Processing of automatic picks from more than one picker.

-Some of the new development, especially bug fixes, are planned to be ported back to the main branch, which will not be abandoned.
-However, the ultimate goal is to replace `scautoloc` by `scautoloc2` at some point.

 # Build